sgerogia/sgerogia.github.io/_posts/2022-06-20-Band-Oracle.md

 OBI is a custom schema definition language and binary encoding standard.
 It is Band's way of passing arguments and results from/to Oracles.
 The underlying reason for this custom format is to allow the generation of one-way unambiguous hex hashes based on a schema.
-This is necessary to enable lookups and comparisons inside the chain's state store.
+This is necessary to enable lookups and comparisons inside the chain's [state store][55].

 Luckily the logic of encoding/decoding has been implemented in a number of languages, including Python.
 See the utility script [obi_codec.py][41].